Natalia R. Angelini

 Natalia was called to the bar in 2001.
 She has an LL.B. with Honours from the University of Leeds, England and obtained her Certificate of Accreditation from the University of Toronto law school.
 She also has a B.A.
 (Hons.) from the University of Toronto.

-Natalia is a member of the Advocates’ Society, the Ontario Bar Association and the Middling Trusts and Estates Practitioners’ Group.
+Natalia is a member of the Ontario Bar Association and is the 2019-2020 Chair of the Elder Law Section.
+She is also a member of the Advocates’ Society and the Middling Trusts and Estates Practitioners’ Group.

 Leeds University School of Law, Leeds, England